devonzuegel/devonzuegel.com/src/documents/pages/projects.html.md

 For example, the Transbay Terminal has been under construction as long as I've lived in San Francisco.
 Whenever I walk past it, I wonder "when are the buses going to start running?".
 I wonder other questions too, like how much it cost, who lobbied for it at City Hall, what its capacity will be, and so on.
 It's surprisingly hard to get information about these questions, and even more so for less prominent projects going on around the city.

 Over time, I've developed a detailed mental map of infrastructure changes going on in the city.
 I've always wanted these reflected in a single place, as a way to both better remember this information and share it with others.
-Curios is that map — even if no one ends up using it
+Also, when I'm in another less familiar city, I'd also love to be able to explore

 Infrastructure is often underappreciated.
 It's expensive, the victim of tragedies of the commons, and all too easy to take for granted.
 Most people only notice infrastructure when it isn't working for them — great infrastructure tends to disappear when it's doing its job right.
 My hope with this project is to bring a little more hope and positive attention to the infrastructure that's being created and maintained around us.